 All programs noted above are voluntary.
-Events are publicized through a variety of means: social media outlets such as Facebook and Instagram; flyers in the residence halls; digital signage located throughout campus; word-of-mouth; and the Stall Street Journal, a Wellness newsletter.
+Events are publicized through a variety of means: social media outlets such as Facebook and Instagram; flyers in the residence halls; digital signage located throughout campus; word-of-mouth; and the Stall Seat Journal, which is a Wellness newsletter.
 Programs can be requested through the Wellness Office at the Program Request Form.